 In addition to exorbitant cost, one sure way of detecting a pet scam is when the animal description doesn’t match the photo displayed.
 In other words, the sweet tuxedo kitten in the photo doesn’t match the the orange tabby described in the advertisement copy.
 This happens frequently, so buyer beware.

 After three-and-a-half months, I finally struck Kijiji gold.
 I found a couple who needed to move to care for a sick parent, a parent who has cat allergies.
 Five dogs (they are breeders) were moving with them, but three beautiful adult cats needed to be rehomed.
 I prefer short-haired tabbies, but I chose the “black one” after a Zoom call.
 Raven had a beautiful face and appeared sweet-natured.
 Her purring sealed the deal.
 For $25.00, I received the cat plus 1.5 huge bags of Costco kibble.

-Raven, in addition to being beautiful, discriminately purrs, meows, whines, grunts, coos, and kvetches.
+Raven, in addition to being beautiful, discriminately purrs, meows, whines, grunts, coos, groans and kvetches.
 She is assertively affectionate but never bites or claws.
 I am smitten.

 Raven, my COVID Kitty, moved in on Sunday, August 2, 2020.
 She emerged two days later from closet hiding to assume her post at the open balcony door for bird patrol.

 I worried that Raven would be bored without her cat and dog buddies.
 Not so.
 She happily spends the day at the balcony door or window watching bird TV.

 When not bird watching, she enjoys dollar-store balls with bells inside that she tends to lose.
 A ribbon tied to the ball leaves a telltale trail, which enables me to retrieve the balls where she’s rolled them.

 I’m not as productive as I was before Raven moved in because I now serve, on demand, as her Pillow-in-Chief.
 Everyday tasks take longer.
 Changing the bed linen, for example, becomes a sporting challenge.
 I try to make hay while the cat sleeps, so to speak.
 But reduced output is also my own fault because I stop frequently throughout the day just gaze on her feline beauty.
 Her thick, brown-black fur reminds me of the sealskin coats worn by elderly aunts.